Our governance process

 Good governance is essential in delivering good customer outcomes and helping your clients achieve their long-term investment goals.

 Design of our Governed Range

 The strategic asset allocation (SAA) represents our long-term view of an efficient asset mix for each portfolio.
-The Investment Advisory Committee (IAC) monitor how the portfolios are delivering against their risk objectives every quarter, as well as carrying out a formal review every three years.
+The Investment Advisory Committee (IAC) monitor how the portfolios are delivering against their risk objectives every quarter, as well as a more detailed review every 12 months and a formal review every 3 years.

 The formal review ensures that portfolios remain appropriate for their long-term objectives which are designed to optimise returns within their risk framework.

 Each portfolio has real return objectives and are designed around a risk target framework where risk metrics are based on the objective of each portfolio.

 The objective of the review is to improve long-term outcomes for your clients.
 The IAC review expected risk, return and correlations for each asset class in order to identify the most efficient mix going forward for the longer term.

 The long-term expected return, volatility and correlation assumptions we use are based on Moody’s Analytics capital market assumptions which are then overlaid with a Royal London house view.

 Each asset class has a set of assumptions that reflect our expectations of risk, return and how they move in relation to one another.
 These assumptions determine the risk/return trade-off for each asset class.